 The Black Doll Show at The William Grant Still Arts Center was started in 1980 by the Friends of William Grant Still Arts Center, with artist Cecil Fergerson as its first curator.
 Inspired by the “Black Doll Test” conducted in the 1940s by pioneering psychologists Mamie and Kenneth Clark that concluded that many African-American children preferred playing with white dolls over black dolls, The Black Doll Show at the Center is the longest-running display of black dolls in Los Angeles.
 Collectors and doll artists return time and time again to offer dolls from their collections that fit with the year’s theme.
 At its root, it is a time for community to come together to celebrate the collections and contributions each individual has made to doll making and collecting over the years.

 About the Guest Curator: Myshell Tabu, is a mom, dance educator, designer and blogger.
-Mma-Syrai and Ella Simone are daughters, sisters and students.
+Alek and Ella Simone are students.
 All three are actresses, activists, and Mid-City Los Angeles natives, who enjoy making and collecting dolls.

 Doll Workshop Dates